The Partnership (Est. 2014)

 At the 2016, Rio Chama Congreso, sponsored by Rio Grande Restoration through a Bureau of Reclamation WaterSmart grant, the boundaries of the San Juan – Chama Watershed Partnership, which the southern boundary had previously been the El Vado Dam, was extended to cover the entire Rio Chama Watershed to the confluence of the Rio Grande.

 The San Juan – Chama Watershed Partnership works in the Rio Chama Basin and the three tributaries to the Bureau of Reclamation’s San Juan – Chama Project: the Navajo River, the Little Navajo River, and the Rio Blanco.
 Together, these rivers account for one-third of New Mexico’s water used for drinking and agricultural purposes.
 The cross-boundary nature of the region amplifies the need for cohesive collaboration between land managers in the area.
 Many of the partners, including the neighboring San Juan Headwaters Forest Health Partnership and the overarching 2-3-2 Cohesive Strategy Partnership worked together on a wildfire value at risk assessment for the Blanco and Navajo watersheds.
 After completing this assessment and identifying high priority places for investment in thinning, prescribed and managed fire, the cities and farming interests committed to recurring funding to fund those activities.
 For example, the Albuquerque Bernalillo County Water Utility Authority committed $1 million to be used over a 5-year timeframe.

 San Juan - Chama Diversion Project (1962-1976)

-The San Juan - Chama Project was authorized on June 13, 1962 as part of the Public Law 87-483 in order to bring fresh water from the Rio Chama Watershed Basin to the Santa Fe and Albuquerque populations.
-The Project is a series of dams that divert a certain amount of water, from the Rio Blanco, Little Navajo and Navajo rivers, through a series of tunnels to the Heron Reservoir.
+The San Juan - Chama Project was authorized on June 13, 1962 as part of the Public Law 87-483 to bring fresh water from the Rio Chama Watershed Basin to the Santa Fe and Albuquerque populations.
+The Project is a series of dams that divert a certain amount of water, from the Rio Blanco, Little Navajo and Navajo rivers, through 28 miles of tunnels to the Heron Reservoir.

 Acequia (6,000-10,000 ya)